table of contents

 Sea buckthorn is an ancient crop with modern virtues, say many researchers of ethnobotany.
 Its Latin name Hippophae is from the Greek ‘hippo’, meaning ‘horse’, and ‘phaos’, meaning ‘shine’.

-The plant was used in ancient Greece as animal feed, particularly for horses because it was believed to make their coat shine.
+The plant was used in ancient Greece as animal feed, particularly for horses, because it was believed to make their coats shine.

 Mrs Grieve tells us that Hippophae was instead derived from ‘giving light to a horse’, referring to the plant’s alleged power to cure a horse of blindness, or ‘shining underneath’, referring to the silvery underside of the leaf.

 Sea buckthorn has been used for centuries in food and medicine and has attracted scientific attention in recent years for its nutritional qualities and its potential medical applications.
 It has gained popularity worldwide.

 Elaeagnus rhamnoides syn.
 Hippophae rhamnoides

 A stocky shrub growing up to 1.9 m tall, with thorny branches densely packed with juicy, orange fruit.
 The leaves and narrow, lance-shaped and covered on both sides with silvery scales, and the small flowers are green.

 Deciduous, British native.
 Widespread in Europe; two subspecies are found in Asia.

 Sea buckthorn is particularly common in areas of sand hills; in Britain, the plant has been introduced to many places around the coasts of south and south-west England, Wales, Scotland, and also in the northeast and south-east of Ireland.

 This Mediterranean native is found in Asia Minor, Syria and the Canary Islands, as well as being naturalised in the British Isles.